aidotse/PASEOS/README.md

 ## About the project

 PASEOS is a `Python` module that simulates the environment to operate multiple spacecraft.
-In particular, PASEOS offers the user some utilities to run their own [activities](#activity) by taking into account both operational and onboard (e.g. limited-power-budget, radiation and thermal effects) constraints. <br>  PASEOS is designed to be:
+In particular, PASEOS offers the user some utilities to run their own [activities](#activity) by taking into account both operational and onboard (e.g. limited-power-budget, radiation, and thermal effects) constraints. <br>  PASEOS is designed to be:

 * **open-source**: the source code of PASEOS is available under a GPL license.
-* **fully-decentralised**:  one instance of `PASEOS` shall be executed in every node, i.e. individual spacecraft (actor), of the emulated spacecraft.
+* **fully decentralised**:  one instance of `PASEOS` shall be executed in every node, i.e. individual spacecraft (actor), of the emulated spacecraft.
 Each instance of `PASEOS` is responsible for handling the user [activities](#activity) executed on that node (the local actor) while keeping track of the status of the other nodes.
 In this way, the design of `PASEOS` is completely decentralised and independent of the number of nodes of the constellation.
 Because of that, both single-node and multi-node scenarios are possible.
 * **application-agnostic**: each user operation that has to be executed on a node is modelled as an [activity](#activity).
 The user is only required to provide the code to run and some parameters (e.g., power consumption) for each [activity](#activity).
 Thus, activities can be any code the user wants to simulate running on a spacecraft and thereby `PASEOS` is completely application-agnostic.
 Conceivable applications range from modelling constellations to training machine learning methods.

-<br> The project is being developed by [$\Phi$-lab@Sweden](https://www.ai.se/en/data-factory/f-lab-sweden) in the frame of a collaboration between [AI Sweden](https://www.ai.se/en/) and the [European Space Agency](https://www.esa.int/) to explore distributed edge learning for space applications.
+<br> The project is being developed by $\Phi$[-lab@Sweden](https://www.ai.se/en/data-factory/f-lab-sweden) in the frame of a collaboration between [AI Sweden](https://www.ai.se/en/) and the [European Space Agency](https://www.esa.int/) to explore distributed edge learning for space applications.
 For more information on `PASEOS` and $\Phi$-lab@Sweden, please take a look at the recording of the $\Phi$-lab@Sweden [kick-off event](https://www.youtube.com/watch?v=KuFRCcNxLgo&t=2365s).

 ## PASEOS space environment simulation
 ![Alt Text](PASEOS_constraints.png)